bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting.rst

 This section provides answers for the most common issues of the execution of COMPSs applications and its known limitations.

-For specific issues not covered inthis section, please do not hesitate to contact us at: support-compss@bsc.es .
+For specific issues not covered in this section, please do not hesitate to contact us at: support-compss@bsc.es .